 What are farmgate eggs??
-Small farm egg producers in Ontario must adhere to regulations pertaining to our sale of eggs.
-We must have less than 100 laying hens, and we are only allowed to sell eggs directly from the farm gate, hence the term "farmgate eggs".
+Small farm egg producers in Ontario must adhere to provincial regulations pertaining to our sale of eggs.
+We must have less than 100 laying hens, and we are only allowed to sell eggs directly from the farm gate to the consumer, hence the term "farmgate eggs".

 Free run means the hens are free inside a run or a building and not in battery style laying cages, it does not mean the birds have access to the outdoors.

 "Free-range" is a bit of an ambiguous term, at least in its technical meaning as regulated which calls for the chicken to be "allowed access to the outside."

 As you might imagine, that phrase can be interpreted generously or quite narrowly.
 Some farmers let their free-range chickens roam on real fields and pastures as we do here.
 Larger producers, however, have been known to follow only the letter of the law, not its spirit, and put an open window or small door that leads to a paved patch of ground at one end of a large, crowded hen house.
 If nothing else, though, free-range chicken are, at least, kept cage free.

 Pastured, the hens are allowed out of a building /coop on to pastures, fields, yards, and allowed to scratch, eat plants and bugs.

 If you want to know ASK where you buy your eggs!
 If you cannot see the chickens free ranging or out in the pasture, they are not truly a free range bird and your eggs will definitely reflect the taste.